 Our Taino Heritage

-A Journey Back to our
+A Journey Back to our Primera Raiz

 Puerto Rico has a rich culture whose origins can be traced back to Taino Indian, Spanish and West African roots.
 While we may know much about our Spanish and African roots, many of us know little about our native Taino Heritage.

-Ana Mari-á is a blood descendant of the native Tainos of Boriken.
-In February 2007, she returned to Puerto Rico to begin studying with the Cacike and his people in what she thought would be an education of Taino petrogliphs and ancient artifacts.
-She was in for a surprise that would forever change her life.
+In February 2007, she returned to Puerto Rico to begin studying with the Cacike and his people in what she thought would be an education of Taino petroglyphs and ancient artifacts.
+She instead experienced an "awakening," the opening of a door that can never be closed again.
 In March 2007, she danced in her first Areyto where she received her Taina name Tekina-eirú (maestra dulce/sweet teacher), an "efecto de Dios" (from God) Martin explained.
-Her name was consagrada in a beautiful Naming Ceremony in March 2008 in the mountains of her Ancestors, San Lorenzo.
+Her name was later consagrada in a beautiful Naming Ceremony in March 2008 in the mountains of San Lorenzo where her Taina grandmother was born.

 Ana Mari-á continues to dedicate her life to the preservation and teaching of all of Boriken's cultural traditions.
-With the reclaiming of her Taino heritage, Tekina-eirú is enjoying the discovery of the many things about herself that now make sense in the context of her Taino heritage.
-However, the most beautiful thing she feels a connection to is the Tainos' deep spirituality in every aspect of life.
-Ana Mari-á started on this adventure not knowing really what she would discover, and what she discovered was the same God who has been a visibly-active and constant presence in her life all along.
+With the reclaiming of her Taino heritage, Tekina-eirú is enjoying the realization of many things about herself that now make sense in the context of her Taino heritage.

 PHOTO CREDITS

-• Top Photo: Martin Cacibaopil Veguilla, Cacike of The Concilio Taino Guatu Ma Cu A Boriken.
+• Top Photo: Martin Caciba Opil Veguilla, Cacike of The Concilio Taino Guatu Ma Cu A Boriken.
 Photo Copyright Concilio Taino.
 Used with Permission.

 • Side Photo of PRFDance Director's Taina Grandmother, Marcelina Serrano Santiago, Barrio Quemados de San Lorenzo, Puerto Rico, circa 1938.
 Used with permission.